arenadata/gpdb/arenadata/readme.md

 Tests in a docker-compose cluster use the same ssh keys for `gpadmin` user and pre-add the cluster hosts to `.ssh/know_hosts` and `/etc/hosts`.

 Docker containers have installed `sigar` libraries.
-It required only for `gpperfmon` tests.
+It is required only for `gpperfmon` tests.